New Development Bank: Corporate Governance

-Information about the composition of the NDB Board of Governors is available on the Bank's official website.
+Information about the composition of the NDB board of governors is available on the bank's official website.

-The NDB President is elected on a rotational basis from one of the founding members, and there are four Vice Presidents from each of the other four founding members.
+The NDB president is elected on a rotational basis from one of the founding members, and there are four vice presidents from each of the other four founding members.

 K. V. Kamath, from India, is the first elected president of the NDB.
 He was replaced as president by Marcos Prado Troyjo from Brazil since 7 July 2020.
 Marcos Troyjo was elected president of the New Development Bank on 27 May 2020.
+Following Luiz Inácio Lula da Silva election, the Brazilian government solicited his renouncement, after then he was replaced by Dilma Rousseff by 24 March 2023.

 Capital

 The New Development Bank has an initial subscribed capital of US$50 billion and an initial authorized capital of US$100 billion.
 The initial subscribed capital is equally distributed among the founding members.
-The payment of the amount initially subscribed by each founding member to the paid-in capital stock of the Bank will made in dollars in 7 installments.
+The payment of the amount initially subscribed by each founding member to the paid-in capital stock of the bank will be made in dollars in 7 installments.
 Each member cannot increase its share of capital without all other four members agreeing.
 The bank will allow new members to join but the BRICS capital share cannot fall below 55%.